aureliojargas/txt2regex/README.md

     bash txt2regex.sh

-Better yet, make it an executable file, so you can run it directly:
+Making it an executable file, you can run it directly:

     chmod +x txt2regex.sh
     ./txt2regex.sh